Project Details

 National Center for Science and Engineering Statistics

 The Skilled Technical Workforce (STW) encompasses an estimated 16 million individuals without a bachelor's degree but with a post-secondary non-degree credential or training that provides them with STEM knowledge and skills.
 This workforce segment feeds growth sectors like information technology, healthcare, and advanced manufacturing.
 Any shortfall could hinder our ability as a nation to grow our economy and compete globally.
-In 2017, the National Science Board (NSB) raised concerns that the United States is not adequately developing and sustaining a STW with the skills needed to compete in the 21st century.
+In 2017, the National Science Board (NSB) raised concerns that the United States is not adequately developing and sustaining an STW with the skills needed to compete in the 21st century.

 One of the many challenges identified by the NSB (National Academies of Sciences, Engineering, and Medicine.
 (2017).
 Building America's Skilled Technical Workforce.
 National Academies Press.) is the absence of a national data environment like those available for post-secondary college degrees (for example, U.S. Department of Education, College Scorecard).
 A national data environment could be used to link non-degree credentials with career outcomes to assess their value and impacts and to study the demographics of the STW.
 This deficit is a function of the volume of non-degree credentials and the number and types of granting institutions, the vast majority of which are not subject to the federal regulations and reporting requirements that govern colleges and universities.
 We are working to address this deficit by discovering nontraditional data sources and using them to describe and quantify the skills and non-degree credentials that can lead to STW jobs.
 These data sources will help policymakers and educators address an urgent problem and empower learners and job seekers to make informed decisions about their future.